ostad-ai/Reinforcement-Learning/README.md

 <img alt="RL: State-action-next state-reward" src="./Media/RL-MDP-fig-1.jpg" width="50%">
 <figcaption>Figure 2.
 The agent at state s<sub>t</sub> takes action a<sub>t</sub>.
 Then, the environment goes to state s<sub>t+1</sub> and gives reward r<sub>t+1</sub>.</figcaption>
 </figure>

+3) **Returns, policy, and value functions** Return is the discounted accumulated rewards that an agent receives over time.
+The policy is a strategy that the agent uses to select its action at each state.
+The value functions are the expected returns.
+We review these technical terms and give an example in Python.